Shizen/docstrap/design/DEVLOG.md

 - Fix or rollback notes as `<details>`
 - Fix the default color issue from docstrap in the `lumen` theme
 - I'm really feeling the need for a `manifest` to deal with various link up issues with github :(.
+- Again I have an issue with being able to link an image for reference both in github and in the docs.
+For the moment I'm going to cheat, but this ought to be solvable.
+The problem is I can't use `<base>` because of shims.
+Apparently I can't do direct links either, at least for images, again because of shims.
+I could do some sort of processing, of course, on the `docs/` to fix/alter its links.

 - Review docstrap's toc building code